flpa/bug-buster/README.md

 # Bug Buster #
-Bug buster is an implementation of a small shape recognition exercise for ASCII art shapes.
+Bug Buster is an implementation of a shape recognition exercise for ASCII art shapes.

-## Basic Description ##
+## Task Description ##

 Given a bug specification